Register With The Practice

 New Patient Information

-To register as a new patient, you will need to complete the New Patient Registration Form.
+To register with the practice, you will need to complete the New Patient Registration Form.
 You can complete the form online by clicking on the link below.
-There is a separate registration form for any new patient under 16, however we can only register a patient under 16 if a parent or legal guardian also registers at the practice.
-The questionnaire is also available at the surgery as a paper copy.
+There is one form that covers both adults and under 16s, however we can only register a patient under 16 if a parent or legal guardian also registers at the practice.

 Once you have been accepted as a patient, you will receive communication from us that you have been registered.
-Your medical records will then be transferred to the practice, please note these may take several weeks to arrive at the practice.
+Your medical records will then be transferred to the practice.

 You will also be assigned a GP when you are registered.
 You can request your preference for which GP your records are assigned to.
 This will not affect how you book appointments and if you see a different clinician regularly.